thenoviceoof/kalnas/README.md

   strut, bottom.
 The extra holes are to accomodate a bar to support the PSU.

 - 9x 160mm.
-Side-to-side struts, both for the external frame and internal supports for the PSU and drive bays.
+Side-to-side struts, both for the external frame (4x) and
+  internal supports for the PSU and drive bays (5x).

 - 8x corner brackets
   ([McMaster-Carr](https://www.mcmaster.com/#47065t244/=17iepme),